An admin user may create other users, or edit user information.

 ServiceTrade won't let me have the username that I want.
 It says "username is unavailable" but I don't have anyone in my account with that username.

 - Usernames must be unique across ServiceTrade, not just your account.

-- Similarly to a service like Gmail, if you desire a simple username such as jsmith, it is likely taken, where mycompany.jsmith email@example.com (email address as a username) is almost certainly available.
+- Similar to a service like Gmail, if you desire a simple username such as jsmith, it is likely taken, where mycompany.jsmith or firstname.lastname@example.org (email address as a username) is almost certainly available.

 - Try another username.